ZouLinling/SCCaptureCamera/README.md

 Usage：
 ----------
-1、Add pod 'ZLUtil', :git => 'https://github.com/ZouLinling/ZLUtil.git' in your Podfile.
+1、Add pod 'SCCaptureCamera', :git => 'https://github.com/ZouLinling/SCCaptureCamera.git' in your Podfile.
 Or you can drag SCCommon and SCCaptureCamera in your project(not recommended).

 2、Import "SCNavigationController.h" and code like this:
 ```